 Struggling communities in Algeria, Kenya and Tanzania are given financial support, as our work reaches Africa for the first time.

+Support for South America.
 True to its aims to provide relief wherever it’s needed, the Oxford Committee funds its first project in Brazil.

 Our small army of ‘pledge giving’ collectors begin asking neighbours and workmates to give a shilling a month in return for a small newsletter.
 Within four years, 26,000 collectors are raising £200,000 from 300,000 pledged givers.

 Heard of The Beatles?
 No, us neither.
 Still, they were kind enough to get involved in Oxfam’s Hunger £Million campaign back in 1963, apparently.
-Very decent of them.
-Whoever they are.

 OK, so you may have noticed that we did actually exist before 1965.
 But as we mentioned earlier – it wasn’t until 1965 that Oxfam was formally adopted as the Oxford Committee’s new name.

-Oxfam’s response to floods in India is supported by £50,000 generated by a growing number of sponsored walks.
+Oxfam's response to floods in Bihar, India is supported by £50,000 generated by a growing number of sponsored walks.
 Youth Groups are also playing a big part in what we do – there are now 100 across the UK.

-With Oxfam’s reach and reputation continuing to grow, we set up our first office in Latin America – in Lima, Peru.
+Our first Latin American office.
+With Oxfam's reach and reputation continuing to grow, we set up our first office in Latin America – in Lima, Peru.